Schertz style class invariants for higher degree CM fields: Families of functions for Gamma0 (N)

-Let us first give some examples of modular functions that satisfy the hypotheses of Theorem~\ref{th:maintheorem}, i.e., functions that are invariant under $\Gamma^0(N)$ and quotients of modular forms with rational $q$-expansions.
+In this section we provide a few examples of families of functions for $g=2$ that can be used in the context of Theorem~\ref{th:maintheorem}, i.e., functions that are invariant under $\Gamma^0(N)$ and quotients of modular forms with rational $q$-expansions.
+We will use them in Section~\ref{sec:examples} to provide numerical examples.
+These are just a few examples.
+We expect that many more good functions exist, and we leave a thorough search for future research.